Barriers to entry: Porter's barriers to entry

 The fifth barrier is the unequal access to distribution channels between the incumbents and the entrants.
 Most companies require some type of distribution channel for the transport of their product.
 In the case where entrants cannot bypass this barrier, they end up forming their own distribution channel.
 The problem for entrants is that the more limited the wholesale and retail channels are, the more competitors have tied them up and consequently the more difficult entry into the industry will be.

 The final barrier is restrictive government policy.
 Importantly, this barrier can either aid or hinder an entrant and even effect the other barriers.
 Restrictive government policies can block entrance through licensing requirements and restrictions on foreign investments.
 A clear example these may include the alcohol and taxi industries.
-Policies can heighten other entry barriers through patenting laws on technologies and even environmental and safety regulations that raise economies of scale for entrants.
+Policies can heighten other entry barriers through intellectual property laws and even environmental and safety regulations that raise economies of scale for entrants.

 Furthermore, a potential new market entrant's expectations about the reaction of the existing competitors within the industry will also be a contributing factor on their decision to enter the market.

 An entrant may reconsider entering an industry or choose a new one altogether if incumbents have displayed conscious reactions to entrants in the past.
 Another discouraging indication for an entrant is if the incumbent is in possession of substantial resources to respond to an entrant.
 These resources generally consist of excess cash and unused borrowing power.
 This may also allow for incumbents to lower prices to either keep their market share or lower their excess capacity, another discouraging sign for an entrant.